 - No further work will be undertaken on the costing request (section 9(6)).

-ACT election commitment costings for each political party for 2012 can be accessed via the links below.
+ACT election commitment costings for each political party for 2012 and 2016 can be accessed via the links below.

 The ACT Government is committed to improving the accessibility of web content.
 If you are experiencing problems accessing the information presented on this page, please email the email@example.com inbox and we will endeavour to provide the information in an alternative format.
 Please note that while accessibility is important to us, we cannot always control the accessibility of online content that has been prepared by an external provider.